erykjj/linkture/README.md

 Of course, you can pass a whole text file to parse and process using the `-f in_file` flag, instead of `-r "references"`.
 And you can output to another text file (instead of the terminal) using `-o out_file`.

-Unless you use `-q`, ou will see in the terminal any errors encountered while parsing, such as unknow book names or out-of-range values.
+Unless you use `-q`, you will see in the terminal any errors encountered while parsing, such as unknow book names or out-of-range values.
 Of course, these entries will not be processed, but they will not affect the rest of the operation:
 ```
 $ ./linkture.py -r "Mat 17:17; Paul 3:16, 17" --full
 ** "Paul 3:16, 17" - UNKNOWN BOOK: "Paul" **